On the linearity of lattices in affine buildings and ergodicity of the singular Cartan flow: Structure and representations of the group of projectivities

 \subsection{Existence of horocyclic elements}

-This subsection will be devoted to the proof of the following technical result.
+This subsection is devoted to the proof of the following technical result.

-\begin{proposition} Let $X$ be a thick Euclidean building of type $\tld A_2$.
-Then the projectivity group contains a non-trivial horocyclic automorphism of the panel-tree. \end{proposition}
+\begin{proposition} Let $X$ be a thick Euclidean building of type $\widetilde A_2$.
+Then the projectivity group contains a non-trivial horocyclic automorphism of the panel tree defined in Definition~\ref{def:modeltree}. \end{proposition}

-We need to collect a number of subsidiary facts, assuming throughout that $X$ is a thick Euclidean building of type $\tld A_2$; the proof of Proposition~\ref{prop:Unipotent} is deferred to the end of the section.
+We need to collect a number of subsidiary facts, assuming throughout that $X$ is a thick Euclidean building of type $\widetilde A_2$ whose projective plane at infinity is denoted by $\Delta$.
+The proof of Proposition~\ref{prop:Unipotent} is deferred to the end of the section.